Displaying 1 to 20 of 30 Results

 You can apply for TRIO at: /learning_center/trio/apply/

-Yes, Tammy Connor sends Accuplacer scores to other universities as requested by the student.
+Yes, the Student Success Center sends Accuplacer scores to other universities as requested by the student.

 Yes, local students often test at UMFK for other schools they will be attending.
 Exam scores are sent to the appropriate school.

 There are several ways your advisor can be reached, including phone, email, or visiting their office during office hours.
 You can also set up an appointment with them or through their administrative assistant.

 IMPORTANT: Be sure to select 2 search criteria when looking up courses (i.e. course subject, course number, course career, etc.) or click on the Additional Search Criteria to search classes by day, time, instructor last name, etc.

 To register for fall and spring semesters, a student may complete their wishlist in MaineStreet and contact their advisor for approval of the wishlist or the student may meet directly with their advisor.
 UMFK does not provide PIN numbers for registration purposes.
 For Summer session, students may register themselves directly from the wishlist without advisor permission.
 It is strongly encouraged to always meet with the advisor.

 You may drop a class through your wishlist prior to the start of the semester.
 After the start of the semester, you will need a drop form that is available from your advisor or the registrar’s office.
 The same form is used if you are dropping all classes.
 Although the form only requires the student’s signature, it is strongly recommended to contact your advisor prior to dropping classes, since this may affect financial aid.
 You may also contact your advisor to help you submit the paperwork.